 Part Description element Variable used to iterate through the elements of the collection or array.
 For collections, element can only be a Variant variable, a generic Object variable, or any specific Automation object variable.
-For arrays, element can only be a Variant variable. group Name of an object collection or array. statements One or more statements that are executed on each item in group .
+For arrays, element can only be a Variant variable. group Name of an object collection or array. statements One or more statements that are executed on each One or more statements that are executed on each item in group .